 Deborah Freund is a university professor in the School of Community & Global Health (SCGH) and in the Department of Economic Sciences (DPE) in the School of Social Science, Policy & Evaluation (SSSPE).
-She is director of the DrPH program in SCGH and also is an adjunct professor in the department of population health science at The College of Osteopathic Medicine of the Pacific.
+She is also an adjunct professor in the department of population health science at The College of Osteopathic Medicine of the Pacific.
 In the past, she has served as the RAND Corporation’s O’Neill-Alcoa Chair of Policy Analysis; the president of Claremont Graduate University; the provost and vice chancellor for academic affairs and distinguished professor of public administration and economics at Syracuse University; and the vice chancellor for academic affairs, dean of the faculties, and professor of public affairs, economics, and medicine at Indiana University.
 She served as executive director of the American Society of Health Economists from 2019-2020.
 Before she completed her PhD, she worked at The Robert Wood Johnson Foundation.

 She began her academic career as an assistant and associate professor in the departments of health policy and administration at the Gillings School of Global Public Health and the department of economics at the University of North Carolina at Chapel Hill.
 She was one of the first scholars to study Medicaid and is known for her research and evaluation of Medicaid managed care, and the outcomes and costs of total knee replacement.
 She wrote the Australian guidelines on pharmacoeconomics—legislation that determines national drug prices through cost-effectiveness analysis and setting a reference price—a practice that has spread across the world.
 She was on the team that designed the Medical Care Expenditures Panel Survey and was the principal investigator of the team that created the Fair Health Database.